Cubs vs. Reds MLB Betting Odds, Trends & Prediction

-National League Central rivals continue their series in Saturday afternoon’s Cubs vs. Reds matchup at 4:10 p.m.
+National League Central rivals will once again square off in Sunday’s Cubs vs. Reds matchup at 1:40 p.m.
 ET.
-With Ben Brown set to oppose Andrew Abbott in the pitching matchup, what’s the best bet in today’s divisional contest from Great American Ball Park?
+With Shota Imanaga set to oppose Frankie Montas in today’s pitching matchup, what’s the best bet in today’s series finale?

 Game Matchup & Betting Odds